The Hague: Sports

-The city's major football club is ADO Den Haag, which competes in the Eerste Divisie, the second-highest tier of football in the Netherlands.
+The city's major football club is ADO Den Haag, which competes in the Eredivisie, the highest tier of football in the Netherlands.
 ADO Den Haag has won the KNVB Cup twice and won the League twice in the era before professional football.
 They play their matches at the 15,000-seat ADO Den Haag Stadium.
-Amateur team HVV is also based in the city.
-Before the professional era, the club won 10 national titles and one KNVB Cup, and they remain fourth in the all-time list of national title winners.
+The amateur team HVV is also based in the city.
+Before the professional era, the club won 10 national titles and one KNVB Cup.
+They remain fourth in the all-time list of national title winners.
 HBS Craeyenhout is another amateur club in the city, which won three national titles before the establishment of the Eredivisie.
 On 13 May 2021, football club ADO Den Haag was relegated from the Eredivisie as they lost their final game of the season against Willem II.
 In effect, ADO Den Haag no longer holds a position in the top division of professional Dutch football.

 Since 2020, the basketball club The Hague Royals has played in the professional Dutch Basketball League (DBL).
 Home games are played at the Sportcampus Zuiderpark.

 The local rugby union team is Haagsche Rugby Club (a.k.a.
 HRC).
-The ice hockey team is HYS The Hague and the local American football team is Den Haag Raiders '99.
+The ice hockey team is HYS The Hague, and the local American football team is Den Haag Raiders '99.

 Darts is another sport played in The Hague; its popularity was increased by Raymond van Barneveld winning several World Championships.

 The half-marathon race CPC Loop Den Haag is held annually in The Hague.
 In 1994, The Hague held the FEI World Equestrian Games.